covalenthq/goldrush-decoder/README.md

             1. `log_event`: The raw log event that is being decoded.
             2. `tx`: The transaction object that generated this log.
             3. `chain_name`: Name of the chain to which the log belongs to.
-            4. `covalent_client`: The covalent client created with your covalent API key.
+            4. `goldrush_client`: The covalent client created with your covalent API key.
             5. `options`: Query parameters attached to the request for refining the response.
 These are of the following types
                 1. `raw_logs`: A `boolean` that attaches the raw log of the event along with the decoded response
                 2. `min_usd`: A minimum number value for a transaction to have to be decoded